This article contains affiliate links. We may earn a small commission if you purchase via these links.

 Is a 2 MOA, 4 MOA, 5 MOA or 12 MOA dot right for you?
 Your AR-15 is capable of taking shots not just at 100 yards, but out to several hundred yards (cartridge dependent), but what are you using it for?
 Typically, a smaller dot is desired for precision range work when you don't want to cover up much of your target at a longer distances.

 A larger dot size is desired in close quarter applications when you need your dot on your target now.
 You need your eye drawn straight to the dot and the dot gets on your target fast and accurately around tight corners, in buildings, and within 25-50 yards.

-Battery life will vary between red dot sights and manufacturers.
-Red dots that draw more power will require larger and heavier batteries, and smaller red dots mightn’t require that much.
+Battery life will vary between red dot scopes and manufacturers.
+Red dots that draw more power will require larger and heavier batteries, and smaller red dots mightn't require that much.
 The most common battery used to power red dots today are the small, CR2032 batteries.

 You will usually see 30,000-50,000 hours as the advertised battery life when setting dot illumination at the manufacturer specified setting.
 Some features can draw more battery life like max brightness settings and auto-shut down times and motion activated features can help to conserve it.